 ← Back to Blog

-Best App to Stop Doomscrolling at Night (What Actually Works in 2026)
+Best App to Stop Doomscrolling at Night (2026)

 You have tried setting Screen Time limits.
 You have tried willpower.
 You have tried putting your phone across the room.
 And yet, every night, you end up scrolling until 1 AM anyway.